slaveOftime/Fun.Blazor/Docs/10 About/README.md

 3. Attribute, items position in CE

-    When using a `ref` attribute, you should place it like so:
+    When using a `ref` or `renderMode` attribute etc., you should place it like below, because blazor treat them very special and can only add them after other attributes:

     ```fsharp
     div {